AmrSheta22/AutoGrader/README.md

 3. **Evaluation Metrics**:
    - We utilize standard metrics to evaluate the performance of our handwriting recognition models.
 4. **Models Training**:
-   - We train models using state-of-the-art techniques and diverse datasets.
+   - We used a pre-trained model which is Tr-OCR for training.
 5. **Model Optimization**:
    - Fine-tuning models to enhance performance and accuracy.
 6. **Error Analysis**: